gomorpheus/morpheus-apidoc/source/includes/_zones.md

-code      | null | Optional code for use with policies location  | null | Optional location for your zone visibility      | private | private or public groupId | null | Specifies which Server group this zone should be assigned to accountId | null | Specifies which Tenant this zone should be assigned to config | null | For non standard zone types, this is a json encoded string with config properties for openstack and Amazon.
+code      | null | Optional code for use with policies location  | null | Optional location for your zone visibility      | private | private or public accountId | null | Specifies which Tenant this zone should be assigned to config | null | For non standard zone types, this is a json encoded string with config properties for openstack and Amazon.
 See the section on specific zone types for details.